Safety

 Bookings keep audit days efficient.
 Without a booking there is no guarantee an auditor will be available to audit your vessel.

-Allow a half-hour on board for CAT 7.
+Allow a half-hour on board for CAT 7; a full hour for CAT 5.

 To make a booking, contact David Evans pinkpigproductions@bigpond.com or 0438 224 926.
-When booking, please supply: Boat name, owner’s name, mobile phone and category for which you would like to be audited.
+When booking, please supply: boat name; person attending audit & their mobile number; category to be audited.

 AUDIT FEES